Choosing a school and home education

 Gathering information, discussing your thoughts with others and feeling well informed, can help you feel better prepared to make the right decision for your child.

-Read more about (City of York Council).
+Read more about SEN support in mainstream schools (City of York Council).

 Making a school place application

-If you're applying for your child to start primary or secondary school for the first time, and your child has SEND but does not have an Education Health and Care Plan (EHC Plan) you can find all the information you need to consider, including national deadlines, at the online application portal and information for York schools on the City of York Council website.
+If you're applying for your child to start primary or secondary school for the first time, and your child has SEND but does not have an Education Health and Care Plan (EHC Plan) you can find all the information you need to consider, including national deadlines, at the online application portal and school admissions information for York schools on the City of York Council website.

 Academies and free schools must have regard to the School Admissions Code and the SEND Code of Practice.